 In the sequence developed to date (Figure 14), the solenoid provides scaffolding for the contemporary linear motor.
 This linear motor, in turn, provides scaffolding for reconstruction of the Charles Page Motor (1854).
 This motor, in turn, provides scaffolding for the original Davenport Rotary Motor, awarded the first U.S. patent for an electrical device in 1837.
 The design process involved reverse engineering more complex mechanisms to create a sequence in which foundational concepts are introduced through relatively simple mechanisms, which provide scaffolding for more complex foundational designs.

 The end result was a sequence of Invention Kits that provide scaffolding for a series of mechanisms that are increasingly complex and mechanically sophisticated.
 The Solenoid Invention Kit introduces foundational concepts related to electricity and magnetism.
-The contemporary Linear Motor Invention Kit provides an introduction to switching mechanisms, including the battery alternator and the Joseph Henry pole-reversing circuit.
-The Charles Page Invention Kit introduces use of a flywheel to switch between two solenoids as a means of driving the motor.
+The contemporary Linear Motor Invention Kit provides an introduction to switching mechanisms, including the battery alternator and the Joseph Henry pole-reversing device.
+The Charles Page Invention Kit introduces use of a flywheel and rotating contact to switch between two solenoids as a means of driving the motor.
 The series culminates in the Davenport Rotary Motor which introduces the mechanically complex and conceptually abstract idea of a commutator incorporated into the motor as a means of alternating the polarity of the current.